grow-graphics/gd/Readme.md

 The best way you can contribute to graphics.gd is to **try it**, we need your help to find out what's working and what doesn't, so do please let us know of any trouble that you run into!

+The next best thing you can do is to help improve the Variant packages, these are general-purpose packages inspired by the Godot engine's Variant type.
+Specifically any changes you can make to optimise functionality and/or improve test converage of these packages is more than welcome (such as specialised assembly routines for vector operations.)

 ## See Also